Category Archives: 1952 Films

 The film begins at approximately ten-thirty in the morning and ends shortly after noon.

-High Noon has subtle yet prominent political themes and the messages taken from the film are clear examples of McCarthyism, though this is disputed by some.
+High Noon has subtle political themes and clear examples of McCarthyism, though this is disputed by some.
 McCarthyism was a campaign launched by Senator Joseph McCarthy, which ended up blacklisting many artists suspected of communism.

-The main theme is how a group of people become frightened and blame and attack one another as a result of this fear.
-Our main protagonist (Kane) is faced with the dire feat of facing four angry gunmen, with revenge on their minds, alone, as a town full of people chooses not to get involved.
+The main theme is how people become frightened and blame the attack on one another because of this fear.
+Our main protagonist (Kane) faces the dire feat of facing four angry gunmen, with revenge on their minds, alone, as a town full of people chooses not to get involved.

 Brilliant is that High Noon more or less takes place in real-time.
 The inclusion of clocks in the film, and specifically of pendulums swaying back and forth creates a defined level of tension as character after character nervously glances at the time, knowing full well that with each passing minute, they inch closer and closer to a fantastic and deadly showdown- much blood will be shed.

-Cooper, old enough to be Kelly’s grandfather, is noticeable if one chooses to be nitpicky, but the couple does work well together and I bought the happily wedded couple as genuine.
+Cooper, old enough to be Kelly’s grandfather, is noticeable if one chooses to be nitpicky, but the couple works well together and I bought the happily wedded couple as genuine.

 A strong female character of Mexican heritage in the film in 1952 was quite uncommon, also keeping in mind the film is set in the Wild West.